Ensco profit triples on oil rig demand

 “We ordered two additional drillships that will extend the substantial earnings growth we achieved this quarter well into the future,” Chief Executive Officer Dan Rabun said in a statement.

-Ensco shares have lagged rivals so far in 2012, rising 5 percent compared with gains of between 16 percent and 18 percent for Diamond, Noble, Seadrill (SDRL.OL) and sector leader Transocean Ltd (RIG.N).
+Ensco shares have lagged rivals so far in 2012, rising 5 percent compared with gains of between 16 percent and 18 percent for Diamond, Noble, Seadrill and sector leader Transocean Ltd.

 Earlier on Wednesday, Seadrill landed a $4 billion deal in the Gulf of Mexico for three drillships that will start work in the second half of 2013.